Norbert Elias: Work

 Until he retired from the University of Leicester in 1962, Elias had published only one book, Über den Prozess der Zivilisation, and no more than a handful of articles.
 By the time of his death in 1990, he had published 15 books and something approaching 150 essays.
 He had always written a great deal, but found it very difficult ever to be satisfied with the results, and was very reluctant to release his work for publication.
 Still more curious, although he was such a perfectionist in his writing, he could rarely be persuaded to undertake such mundane tasks as reading and correcting the proofs.
 Thus, although his German works were well translated into English (for the most part by Edmund Jephcott), the original English editions contain many errors that could have been corrected by thorough proof-reading.
-In the early twenty-first century, therefore, the Norbert Elias Foundation entered into agreement with UCD Press, Dublin, to publish new scholarly editions of Elias's work, running to 18 volumes.
+In the early twenty-first century, therefore, the Norbert Elias Foundation entered into agreement with University College Dublin Press to publish new scholarly editions of Elias's work, running to 18 volumes.

 Collected works in English

-The new editions of Elias's works, published by University College Dublin Press, have been carefully revised, cross-referenced and annotated (with notes especially about many historical people and events to which Elias makes reference), with a view to making them far more accessible to the reader.
-Especially important are the three volumes of Elias's collected essays, many of which have not previously been published in English – or were published in such a scattered way or in obscure places that they were hitherto little known.
+A collected edition of Elias's works, published by University College Dublin Press, have been revised, cross-referenced and annotated (with notes especially about many historical people and events to which Elias makes reference), with a view to making them more accessible to the reader.
+Especially important are the three volumes of Elias's collected essays, many of which had not previously been published in English or were published in such a scattered way or in such obscure places that they were little known.
 (Other essays can also be found in Early Writings, Mozart and other volumes.)

 The 18 volumes are as follows: